You enter a room with a bunch of people. The room is a puzzle that you solve by resolving the smaller puzzles that are contained within it.

 How much do tickets cost?

-They vary based on where in the world you’re playing, but $28 per ticket is what you should expect.
+They vary based on where in the world you’re playing, but something around $30 per ticket is what you should expect in the United States.

 Did you just say world?